matfantinel/fantinel.dev/src/routes/(blog-article)/web-images-modern-formats/+page.md

 For a long time, JPGs and PNGs have been our standard image formats.
 However, they are not optimized for the web - their quality is often unnecessarily high and the download size is too big.
 Over time, many new formats have appeared, but two of them have become quite notable: [WebP](https://en.wikipedia.org/wiki/WebP) and [AVIF](https://www.lambdatest.com/blog/avif-image-format/).

 WebP has been introduced in 2010, and has slowly gained adoption since then.
 Since 2020, [WebP is now supported in all modern browsers](https://caniuse.com/webp).
 AVIF [was launched in 2020](https://jakearchibald.com/2020/avif-has-landed/), and its adoption has been faster.
-As of January 2021 it is supported by all Chromium-based browsers, and Firefox will start supporting it on version 86, scheduled to release before March.
+As of May 2023 it is supported by all major browsers except Edge.
+You can always check out the up-to-date support status on [caniuse.com](https://caniuse.com/avif).

 ### _But how do we use those shiny new formats if not all browsers support them?_